Topic modeling in Jupyter

 lda_coherence_results

-The coherence_scores helps you choose the optimal number of topics for interpretation, while the print_topics output displays topic-word distributions.
+The `coherence_scores` helps you choose the optimal number of topics for interpretation, while the `print_topics` output displays topic-word distributions.